Hmong funeral: Length

-Funerals in the Hmong culture can last anywhere from three to twelve days depending on a number of variables.
+Funerals in the Hmong culture can last anywhere from two to four days depending on a number of variables.
 The main factor in determining the length of the funeral is choosing a good day to be buried.
 Another variable that alters the length of the funerals is present day laws.
 Western laws regarding treatment of cadavers and animal sacrificing have resulted in a change from the traditional ceremony (Falk, par.
 12).
 The final variable concerning funeral duration is the way in which the deceased has passed.
 For infants and victims of violent deaths the body is disposed of with haste and little fuss because there are strong beliefs among the Hmong people that these deaths create negative spirits (Tapp 81).
 And for those who have committed suicide, their spirit roams around until they find a replacement to take their place.
 Supposedly, it can sometimes even lead to the spirit causing someone else to kill themselves.

 An essential part of the mourning process is the three daily meals prepared by the men and women in the family.
 At each meal the ceremonial dish, laig dab that is composed of pork and rice, is offered to the deceased body by the eldest son, while the reed pipe instrument, called the qeej, plays a ceremonial song (Tapp 84).
 Another offering made to the spirit of the deceased is a daily animal sacrifice.
 Traditionally, the sacrifice has been a pig, bulls, and oxen.
 (Falk, par.
 12).
 Once the offerings have been finished a lamp is lit on the dead body and male relatives retreat outside to fire three shots into the air to scare any evil spirits that may attack the house during this time of turmoil (“Death”).

 Reincarnation is a pillar of the Hmong faith.
 During the ceremonies it is culturally taboo to show distress, as the ceremony is not about the death of the person but the rebirth of the soul and a new life (Goetz, par.
 12).
 The main reason the funeral rituals are performed is so that the dead will be reborn into the same family.
 If the rituals are not performed properly the Hmong fear that the soul will be punished by returning as a lesser form or in a different family (Tapp 84).
 One ritual that must be completed is the payment of the deceased debts.
 Any debts unpaid are thought to negatively impact the living family along with the deceased party (“Death”).